MENDING HEARTS STAFF

 Crystal McCabe holds a Bachelors of Science degree in Psychology, a Masters of Science in Education/Special Education, a Masters of Science in Professional Counseling, and a Ph.D. in General Psychology with an emphasis in Industrial and Organizational Psychology.
 Crystal has been working as a professor in higher education since 2013.

 Crystal has been working at MHFS since 2011.
 Prior to joining the MHFS family, she has experience in working both inpatient and outpatient psychiatric.
 She also worked in public education as a Special Education teacher.
 Her experiences and passion for helping others has helped her discover a special interest in working with children, adolescents, and individuals and families with disabilities.
-Other areas of special interest include grief/loss counseling, trauma, marital counseling and behavior management.
+Other areas of special interest include depression, anxiety, grief/loss, trauma, pre-marital/marital and relationship counseling and behavior management.

 Crystal is married to Mike and has two sons.